avzero07/eew-spatio-temporal/README.md

 - pytorch >=1.8.1 (cu102)
   - Install via pip

-- torch-geometric >=1.7.0
-  - Follow install instructions on https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html

-- torch-geometric-temporal >=0.34
-  - Follow install instructions on https://pytorch-geometric-temporal.readthedocs.io/en/latest/notes/installation.html

 - pytest >=6.2.2
-  - Tests are written in pytest
+  - Tests are in pytest

 TODO: Create a Poetry File to package project